HeavyMedl/heavymedl.github.io/public/cv.md

 - Assumed leadership role mentoring junior engineers and interns.
 - Collaborated with QA, BAs, UX designers, and business stakeholders to deliver a responsive redesign of Costco's entire property, with notable flows like Checkout, Warehouse Locator, Product Page, etc.
-- Brought then-modern build tools to Costco's eCommerce developmet workflow including, but not limited to, webpack, SASS, and Mocha.
+- Brought then-modern build tools to Costco's eCommerce development workflow including, but not limited to, webpack, SASS, and Mocha.

 **Software Engineer I | Full-stack**
 ~ Costco eCommerce | Issaquah, WA